AV Fryburgia: Coat of arms

 The coat of arms of the fraternity is divided into six parts.
-Behind the colors and the monogram it displays in the upper half the colors of the SSS (red-white-green), the Swiss cross and the raising sun (last sentence of the fraternities anthem: “Sonne, Sonne, ringe Dich durch!” – lit.
+Behind the colors and the monogram it displays in the upper half the colors of the SSS (red-white-green), the Swiss cross, and the rising sun (last sentence of the fraternities anthem: “Sonne, Sonne, ringe Dich durch!” – lit.
 “The sun shall prevail”).
-In the lower half it shows the ancient seal of the University of Fribourg and the coat of arms of the City of Fribourg.
+In the lower half, it shows the ancient seal of the University of Fribourg and the coat of arms of the City of Fribourg.

 Anthem

-The anthem was written for the fraternity by famous Swiss composer Abbé Joseph Bovet (who also composed „Our chalet“, a song of the French Resistance).
+The fraternity's anthem was written by famous Swiss composer Abbé Joseph Bovet who also composed "Our chalet", a song of the French Resistance.
 It is one of the very few student anthems with an own melody.